 Food and eating can be a particularly tricky situation for children on the spectrum.
 There will be set meal times and children will be expected to eat in allocated areas with a lunchbox.
 Some schools will also set rules on what food and drink can and can’t be brought to school.
 Allow your child to get used to eating a packed lunch out of their lunchbox and drinking from their drink bottle.
 Pack food they are well familiar with, is easy for your child to handle and unwrap… Stick to what they know.

 If your child wants a honey sandwich every day for a year, that is nothing unusual… if it keeps them calm and sane – do it.

 Help your child to pack and unpack their school bag.
 Make a list of everything they need to pack each day at home and then before leaving school.
 A visual guide works really well.
 You can take photos of all the items, print and laminate them and attach them to their school bag.
 Try and get into the habit of packing the bag and leaving it at the front door before leaving every morning.

 If you can, let your child choose their school bag too… There is nothing more frustrating for your child to see an ocean of the same type of school bag – if they are required to have a special school bag as they go back to school, put some fun coloured tags or ribbons on the bag to make it stand out.

 You don’t want your child’s favourite drink bottle or the only hat they will tolerate wearing to go missing and cause a meltdown.
 Another tip, if your budget allows, buy multiples of these things, just in case!

 Stay calm.
 Mums, I’m talking to you!

-Most importantly, your child will be able to sense any nervousness on your part, so it’s important for us mums to keep our cool.
-Hopefully all the preparation in the months/weeks/days leading up to the first day of school will help us too!
+Most importantly, your child will be able to sense any nervousness on your part, so it’s important for us mums to keep our cool especially as they go back to school.
+Hopefully, all the preparation in the months/weeks/days leading up to the first day of school will help us too!